flutter/website/src/release/breaking-changes/can-request-focus.md

 ---
 title: TextField.canRequestFocus Deprecated
 description: >
-  `TextField`'s `canRequestFocus` parameter has been deprecated and replaced by the `canRequestFocus` parameter of its `FocusNode`.
+  `TextField`'s `canRequestFocus` parameter is deprecated and replaced by the `canRequestFocus` parameter of its `FocusNode`.
 ---

 ## Summary

-`TextField.canRequestFocus` has been deprecated.
+`TextField.canRequestFocus` is deprecated.
 The same functionality can be achieved by setting the `canRequestFocus` parameter of the `TextField`'s `FocusNode`.